wikirona/wikirona/opportunities/README.md

 Is an obvious role is not available, please tell us about it.

 Compensation: $12.00/hour (or less, whatever you need), and recognition.

+# Donations

+We accept and depend on grants and donations.\
+See [/donate](/donate/README.md) for more information.

 # Contact